For Dashboard Designers Functions

 By default, a Function will be executed.
 This means that an instance of the Function is created, performs its actions, fires outgoing Trigger events and, once it is done, it is destroyed.
 The Function node remains; this is merely a 'description' based on which new instances are created.
 A Function can be executed again and again, each time creating a new instance and destroying it after it has finished its processing.

-A Function instance can also be told to persist after execution (using the $stayAlive: dashboard parameter), keeping its data available for further processing after user input or when other Functions finish execution.
+parameter), keeping its data available for further processing after user input or when other Functions finish execution.
 Multiple instances of the same Function can co-exist.
 While an instance exists, it can be updated through Update Triggers.
 Update Triggers are similar to regular Triggers, except they specify instances of the target Function that should be updated, instead of creating a new one.
-The instance is specified using the $_instance parameter, which can take one of the following values:
+The instance is specified using the $_instance

-• Any other string: the instance with the given string as its name is updated.
+: the last Function instance on the execution path is updated. - Any other string: the instance with the given string as its name is updated.
 If it does not exist, it is created.

-If the $_instance parameter is specified, a targeted instance of the Function is created (if it does not exist) or updated (changing the data instead of creating new instances every time).
+parameter is specified, a targeted instance of the Function is created (if it does not exist) or updated (changing the data instead of creating new instances every time).

-If the $_instanceUpdateOnly parameter is set to true, the trigger will not create a new targeted (with $_instance) instance of a function if it does not yet exist.
+, the trigger will not create a new targeted (with $_instance) instance of a function if it does not yet exist.

 While a Function instance is open, its state can be accessed from each outgoing Trigger, as further described here.